A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

 \subsubsection{Concave piecewise affine relationship}

-We will show in this section that when the relationship is piecewise affine and concave, we can still maintain the linearity in the constraints by introducing additional integer variables and some modifications to the uncertainty sets.
+We show in this section that, when the relationship is piecewise affine and concave, one can maintain the linearity in the constraints by modifying the uncertainty sets and introducing additional integer variables.
+With the same notations introduced in Section \ref{secconvex piecewise linear}, we define the concave and piecewise affine relationship as